grmikh/numerics-rs/README.md

    classified as a bracketing method, meaning it works by narrowing down an interval where the root is located.
 This method requires that the function changes sign over the interval, ensuring the presence of a root due to the Intermediate Value Theorem.
+4. **Brent method**
+   Brent's Method is a hybrid root-finding algorithm that combines the robustness of the Bisection Method with the efficiency of interpolation techniques (linear and quadratic).
+It provides both guaranteed convergence (like the Bisection Method) and faster convergence rates when the function behaves nicely.
+   This method is particularly powerful because it dynamically chooses between bisection and interpolation based on the situation, ensuring stability and efficiency.
+This is the recommended method in the majority of cases.

 ### Interpolation